You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 Transcript:

-This podcast is offered by San Francisco's Zen Center on the web at sfcc.org.
+This podcast is offered by San Francisco Zen Center on the web at sfcc.org.
 Our public programs are made possible by donations from people like you.
 Good evening.
 My name is Michael Wenger.
 At least today it is.
 We'll see about that.
 40 years ago, July 4th, or July 2nd, I came to San Francisco to study at the San Francisco Zen Center.
 And I knew I might stay, and I did.
-I didn't know I was gonna stay for 40 years.
+I didn't know I was going to stay for 40 years.
 Beware.
-In fact, any of you who knew me then would have been surprised that I'd been here for so long.
+Like any of you who knew me then would have been surprised that I'd been here for so long.

 [01:09]